Interactive Components

 }

-That's all.
-Nette internally implements this interface and injects it to our presenter, where we can use it.
-It also magically passes our parameter $id and instance of class PollFacade into our component.
+And that's all.
+Nette internally implements this interface and injects it into the presenter, where we can use it.
+It magically adds the $id parameter and an instance of the PollFacade class to our component.

 Components in Depth

-Components in a Nette Application are the reusable parts of a web application that we embed in pages, which is the subject of this chapter.
+Components in Nette Application represent reusable parts of a web application that we embed into pages, and which this entire chapter is dedicated to.
 What exactly are the capabilities of such a component?

-3. it has the ability to store its state in a URL (persistent parameters)
+3. It has the ability to store its state in the URL (persistent parameters)

-4. has the ability to respond to user actions (signals)
+4. It has the ability to react to user actions (signals)

-5. creates a hierarchical structure (where the root is the presenter)
+5. It creates a hierarchical structure (where the root is the presenter)

-Each of these functions is handled by one of the inheritance lineage classes.
-Rendering (1 + 2) is handled by Nette\Application\UI\Control, incorporation into the lifecycle (3, 4) by the Nette\Application\UI\Component class, and the creation of the hierarchical structure (5) by the Container and Component classes.
+Each of these functions is handled by one of the classes in the inheritance line.
+Rendering (1 + 2) is handled by Nette\Application\UI\Control, integration into the lifecycle (3, 4) by the Nette\Application\UI\Component class, and the creation of the hierarchical structure (5) by the Container and Component classes.

 Nette\ComponentModel\Component { IComponent }